Wuuuz001/CAD-Daedalus/README.md

 ## 🖼️ Gallery: Examples of Generated Designs

-[cite_start]CAD-Daedalus can generate a wide spectrum of engineering artifacts, from basic geometric primitives to complex, multi-component assemblies, all with precise dimensional and tolerance annotations. [cite: 173, 175]
+]CAD-Daedalus can generate a wide spectrum of engineering artifacts, from basic geometric primitives to complex, multi-component assemblies, all with precise dimensional and tolerance annotations.

 | Cylinder (2D & 3D) | Cuboid (2D & 3D) | Hexagonal Screw (2D & 3D) | Screw-Nut Assembly (2D & 3D) |
 | :----------------: | :--------------: | :-----------------------: | :--------------------------: |